BrandonTaft/npm-react-autocomplete/README.md

 </>
 )
 ```
+### `wrapperStyle: Object`
+- J.S.
+Style Object Variable for the `div` wrapping the whole component

 ### `inputStyle: Object`
 - J.S.
-Style Object Variable for the input element
+Style Object Variable for the `input` element

 ### `listItemStyle: Object`
 - J.S.
-Style Object Variable for each item `div` in the dropdown
+Style Object Variable for each `item div` in the dropdown

 ### `highlightedItem: Object`
 - J.S.
-Style Object Variable for the highlighted item
+Style Object Variable for the `highlighted item`
 - Default color is `grey`

 ### `dropDownStyle: Object`